Pricilla-ship-it/PlantDiseaseDetection/README.md

 # PlantDiseaseDetection
 plantdiseasedetection
 Getting started
-To make it easy for you to get started with GitLab, here's a list of recommended next steps.
+To make it easy for you to get started with Github, here's a list of recommended next steps.
 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 Use the template at the bottom!
 Add your files